 - Plan your fundraising activity People are asked for money all the time.
 Be clear why you are asking people to donate to your cause - make sure donors know what their money will go toward.
 What’s the benefit and for whom?
 Can donors be kept up to date on what you are doing?
 And how?
 Be clear on who you are; what is the name of your group and where you are operating.

 - Create an online fundraising page There are websites where your group can set up a fundraising page and collect donations.
-Try websites such as Just Giving, Virgin Money Giving, Go Fund me.
+Try websites such as Just Giving, Virgin Money Giving, Local Giving and Go Fund me.
 Make sure to check the terms and conditions of any website you use to see that you are happy with them.
 Add the link to all of your social media accounts.
+Ensure you let Reset know when you're fundraising so we can help spread the word!

 - Share your ask with your networks Make an ask to your friends, your neighbours, your colleagues, other community groups, and family.
 Make sure they are aware why your group needs this money.
 You are very likely to find generous people.
 Don’t forget to ask members of your group.